TeamHeka/medkit/docs/examples/finetuning_hf_model.md

 ### Training history

-The trainer has a callback to display basic training information like `loss`, `time` and `metrics` if required,the method `trainer.train()` returns a dictionary with the training history and saves a checkpoint with the tuned model.
+The trainer has a callback to display basic training information like `loss`, `time` and `metrics` if required, the method `trainer.train()` returns a dictionary with the training history and saves a checkpoint with the tuned model.

 An example of log:
 ```